johnsonsamuel/makeadifference-learning-hub/blog/2026-04-28-lesson-learned-building-an-ai-chatbot.md

 **What are you building using AI?**

 **Have you faced any issue building using AI and how did you solve it?**

+Happy learning 🎉

+If you have any queries or suggestions, please reach out to <a href="mailto:yoe.johnson@gmail.com">yoe.johnson@gmail.com</a>

 #ai #chatbot #resumebuilder #serverless #vercel #lessonlearned #frontend #developer #learning #node #react #lambda #ui #gemini #chat